VIVEK6556/Lazada_Ecommerce_App/README.md

 # Lazada_Ecommerce_App
-Using this we are able scrap the all features
+Using this we are able scrap the all products features